 Graduation deadlines

-Students are required to be enrolled in the term that they graduate.
+Students are required to be enrolled in at least 1 credit in the term that they graduate.

 Student responsibilities